bernardio5/flows/README.md

-This is the readme for the "flows" project.

-This project has been put under the MIT license by its author, Neal McDonald.

-Ok now there are two.

-The level editor is a quickie drawing program.
-I kept wanting lists of things, initialized Just So, output Just So, so: it.
+This project contains two editors.
+The "Flows" editor is a visual programming enviornment, sort of.
+The "Tiles" editor is a tile editor, for video-game editing-- games TBD.

+To run them, clone this project and load the "index.html".

+Flows:

 Flows is a JS/web-based graphical programming tool, similar to MAX/MSP, Pure Data, Houdini, the XCode interface builder, the Maya materials editor.
-These tend to exists to hide the need to code, but Flows assumes you want to roll around in it.
+These tend to exist to hide the need to code, but Flows, no.

 The problem it (will) solves: when you are attempting to build a next of interconnected function calls, the algorithm can disappear into the long lists